HildoBijl/stepwise/packages/value-types/README.md

 ## Dependency direction

 `value-types` directly depends only on the three capability packages and generic JavaScript utilities.
-It does not define or directly import the CAS, physics engine, geometry tools, mechanics engine, exercise grading, or input exercises.
+It does not import the CAS, physics engine, geometry tools, mechanics engine, exercise grading, or input exercises.

-During the migration, the capability packages still contain built-in domain adapters and therefore retain temporary transitive domain dependencies.
-Once those adapters move into domain integration packages, an exercise bundle will import only the integrations whose value types it actually uses.
+Input interpretation and equality remain generic registry consumers; they do not import `value-types` back.
+The `input-exercises` orchestration layer adds `fundamentalValueTypes` to every exercise and passes the extracted adapters downward.
+This prevents dependency cycles while keeping the fundamental implementations centralized.

 ## TypeScript types